azumakuniyuki/Haineko/README.md

 The value of HAINEKO_CONF is the path to __haineko.cf__ file.
 If this variable is not defined, Haineko finds the file from HAINEKO_ROOT/etc directory.
-This variable can be set with -C /path/to/haineko.cf at sbin/hainekod script.
+This variable can be set with -C /path/to/haineko.cf at bin/hainekoctl script.

 ### HAINEKO_AUTH

 Haineko requires Basic-Authentication at connecting Haineko server when HAINEK_AUTH environment variable is set.
 The value of HAINEKO_AUTH should be the path to the password file such as 'export HAINEKO_AUTH=/path/to/password'.
-This variable can be set with -A option of sbin/hainekod script.
+This variable can be set with -A option of bin/hainekoctl script.

 ### HAINEKO_DEBUG

-Haineko runs on debug(development) mode when this variable is set. -d option of sbin/hainekod turns on debug mode.
+Haineko runs on debug(development) mode when this variable is set. -d, --devel,and --debug option of bin/hainekoctl turns on debug mode.

 SAMPLE CODE IN EACH LANGUAGE
 ----------------------------